Highest citation count for a single research paper +625.

 Both my first degree and my PhD were from the University of Glasgow, the latter was in the synthesis and structure of organometallic (Rh, Ni, Pd) complexes and was supervised by Drs Ron Cross, Ken Muir and Lj.
 Manojlovic-Muir.

 It soon became apparent that the ability to stick P to Rh (often in yields as high as 15%) was not a skill sought by prospective employers and so as the years passed I have moved more towards structural and crystallographic chemistry – a transformation completed to such an extent that I am now a co-editor of Acta Cryst.
 C.

-I've held various post-doctoral type posts at both the University of Glasgow and across town at the University of Strathclyde and spent too much time at synchrotron sources.
+After being a student, I held various post-doctoral type posts at both the University of Glasgow and across town at the University of Strathclyde.
+I also spent too much time at synchrotron sources.
 During this early period I set up Strathclyde's first single crystal X-ray diffraction laboratory and developed it into the modern multi-instrument facility that we now have.